-*- coding: utf-8 -*-

 """

-Returns the canalizing depth of the function.
+Return the canalizing depth of the Boolean function.

 """